Table of Contents

 But how do you know where to target your audience?
 What time is best to connect with them?
 And which platforms should you focus on the most?
 Getting your socially-driven affairs in order can seem like an impossible feat, but with social media reporting, you will be able to gain the insights you need to attain the results you deserve.
 When you add up modern technology and professional reporting software, your reporting processes in the social realm will reap many rewards.

 What Is A Social Media Report?

-A social media report offers a means of extracting value from data based on various social networks (Facebook, Twitter, LinkedIn, YouTube, etc.) and metrics (follows, likes, reach, growth, awareness, post performance, engagements, etc.) over various time frames.
+A social media report offers a means of extracting value from data based on various social networks (Facebook, Twitter, LinkedIn, YouTube, etc.) and metrics (follows, likes, reach, growth, awareness, post-performance, engagements, etc.) over various time frames.

 Social media marketing reporting is based on a curated collection of data and statistics that are customized based on your business’s social marketing activities and goals.

-- Customized tracking and performance measurement: Tracking your efforts and target-setting is the key to ongoing growth and success, and these kinds of reports provide a host of insights that will help you tackle specific roadblocks, overcome challenges, and discover fresh information that will help you drive the business forward.
+- Customized tracking and performance measurement: Tracking your efforts and target-setting is the key to ongoing growth and success, and these kinds of reports provide a host of insights that will help you tackle specific roadblocks, overcome challenges, and discover fresh information that will help you drive the organization forward.

-Moreover, these kinds of reports, when customized to your specific needs and goals, will help you become more approachable to potential customers as it will allow you to establish the perfect brand voice for each platform while helping you to improve your response rates and levels of social media-based customer service.
+Moreover, these kinds of reports, when customized to your specific needs and goals, will help you become more approachable to potential customers as it will allow you to establish the perfect brand voice for each platform while helping you to improve your response rates and levels of social-based customer service.

 Seventy-one percent of consumers who have reported a positive social experience with a brand are likely to recommend it to others.
 Track and measure your efforts, and you will satisfy your customers, reaping the rewards of growth, loyalty, and prosperity in the process.
 Need we say more?